dataS-github/Test/README.md

 # Test
-Create with edukation goals.
+Create with education goals.
 My first experience in ML